Shreeraksha1006/Springboot-microservice-projects/3.SpringCloud/employee-service/README.md

 ## Overview

 The Employee Service is a microservice designed to store and retrieve employee details from a database.
-The API documentation is available at [http://localhost:8081/swagger-ui/index.html].
-The service's routes are configured using the API Gateway microservice.
-It is also registered with the Service Registry, hosted on the Service Registry microservice.
+The API documentation is available [here](http://localhost:8081/swagger-ui/index.html).
+The service's routes are configured using the API Gateway microservice, and it's registered with the Service Registry hosted on the Service Registry microservice.
 Configuration parameters are externalized using a GitHub repository: [Employee Service Config](https://github.com/Shreeraksha1006/config-server-repo.git/employee-service.properties), and managed by the Spring Cloud Config Server.
 The service is integrated with the Spring Cloud Bus, using RabbitMQ for dynamic configuration updates.

 ## Features

 - **Database Interaction:** The Employee Service efficiently stores and retrieves employee details from a database.

-- **API Documentation:** Detailed API documentation is available at [http://localhost:8081/swagger-ui/index.html] for easy integration and testing.
+- **API Documentation:** Detailed API documentation is available [here](http://localhost:8081/swagger-ui/index.html) for easy integration and testing.

 - **API Gateway Integration:** Routes are configured using the API Gateway microservice, providing a centralized entry point to the microservices ecosystem.